perryflynn/lirou/README.md

 Interfaces, WAN Interface / SNAT / Masquerade, DHCP/DNS, Wifi and Routing works, Firewall just one static ruleset.
 Basic support for DNAT.

-The project in generall is a work-in-progress.
+The project in general, is a work-in-progress.

 ## Features